New Zealand falcon: Breeding

+After fledging the chicks learn to hunt and fly for at least four weeks.
+Live chicks of other species are used to teach the fledglings how to hunt.
+A parent will steal a live chick from a nest and call to the fledglings, dropping the prey for them to catch.
+The parent will lead the fledgling in a chase of up to 100m before dropping the prey to be caught.
+The presence of parents and siblings alters their behaviour within this time and should result in a faster development of hunting and flying skills.
+Juveniles with siblings play more than those without, and as they get older the number of flights is also higher.
+Within this time juveniles may attempt to hunt, but success is unlikely.
+Juvenile falcons have no interest in traps used to capture adult New Zealand falcons until about 50 days after fledging.

+About two months after fledging the juvenile falcons will disperse from their natal territories.
+The dispersal distance varies depending on the falcon population in the area and the abundance of food.
+In a pine plantation forest the mean dispersal distance is 9.5 km, but dispersal of over 30 km occurs.
+Natal dispersal occurs between March and May, which is when there are the most falcon sightings, and also a higher number of falcon deaths.
+Recorded deaths are mostly from electrocution, but also include other man-made hazards such as introduced cats, road hazards, shooting, poison, and window strike.
+Juvenile falcons make up a large proportion of these deaths.
+Falcons are also killed by swamp harriers, but these deaths are not recorded in proportion to their occurrence.

 Relationship with humans

 Falconry

 The Wingspan National Bird of Prey Centre in the Ngongotahā Valley is a captive breeding facility and visitor centre.
 Wingspan undertakes conservation, education and research activities related to birds of prey found in New Zealand, and provides demonstrations of falconry.

 Falcons for Grapes programme

 In 2005, funding was given by the Ministry of Agriculture and Forestry towards a programme that uses the falcons to control birds that damage grapes and act as pests in vineyards as well as monitoring the birds and establishing a breeding population in the vicinity of the Marlborough wine region.
 Initially, four falcons were relocated to the vineyards from the surrounding hills.
 After the release of a further 15 birds breeding began to occur – the first time it is thought to have happened since land clearance 150 years ago.
+The falcons are provided with predator-proof artificial nests and supplementary feeding.
+Breeding pairs within the vineyards are found to have higher nest attendance, brooding, and better feeding than in nearby natural habitats.

 Cardrona Kārearea Conservation Project

-The Cardrona Valley in the South Island has a small population of kārearea.
+The Cardrona Valley in the South Island has a small population of falcons.
 The five-year project that started in 2019 will focus on collecting data on the kārearea to gather knowledge of sightings, locate breeding pairs, locate and monitor nests, and gain insights on breeding population, habitat use, and territory size.